gmmorris/meze/docs/componentization.md

 1. child objects can receive their own arguments

-1. A parent object can interact with a single child independantly and with all children as a group
+1. A parent object can interact with a single child independently and with all children as a group

 1. A component doesn’t have to “know” its children in order to interact with them